-Crisis & Trauma Response Training
+Crisis & Trauma Response Training2024 registration is now open!

 This training is primarily geared for mission member care personnel or mission executives to understand the dynamics of helping their staff to process a crisis.
 If you are not already trained and/or working in basic counselling techniques, then we require attendance at a Basic Debriefing Training prior to attending this training.